-This year, for the first time, two first place winners have been selected for the essay contest.
-The two winners of the $500 prize are Weinberg sophomore and transfer student Alexandra Verb for her essay The Art of Understanding and Weinberg freshman Nia Robles Del Pino for her essay Huaytalla .
+This year, two first place winners have been selected for the essay contest.
+The two winners of the $500 prize are Aidan Johnstone (Medill) for their essay Florida's Hidden Atrocity: Rosewood and Yong-Yu Huang (WCAS) for their essay Hauntings.
 Thank you to everyone who participated!
 We really appreciated the quality of this year's submissions.

 One Book One Northwestern is awarding a $500 prize for the best essay response under 1000 words, which responds to this year’s prompt:

-Only incoming first year and transfer students are eligible to participate.
-Please submit your essay via this Google Form by 11:59 pm, Sunday, September 13, Central Standard time (CST).
+Only incoming first-year and transfer students are eligible to participate.
+Please submit your essay via this Google Form by 11:59 pm, Sunday, September 11, Central Standard time (CST).
 Please include your name, email address, and title on the submitted essay.

 A committee of Northwestern faculty, selected by One Book, will review each submission.
 The winner of the contest will be announced in October.